 When parking on campus, motorcycles must display a state-issued license plate and be registered with a DOTS Campus License Plate Recognition (CLPR) permit.
-You may add you motorcycle to your existing vehicle registration at no extra cost.
-You may also register for a permit online if you would like park in a specific lot in addition to designated motorized cycle parking; however, motorcycle commuter parking fees will apply.
+You may add your motorcycle to your existing vehicle registration at no extra cost.
+You may also register for a permit online if you would like to park in a specific lot in addition to designated motorized cycle parking; however, motorcycle commuter parking fees will apply.

 for scooters and mopeds

 Scooters and mopeds must display a DOTS-issued license plate, available for purchase in the DOTS office, to be parked on campus.
 This must be displayed on the back of your motorized cycle and must be visible at all times.
 Scooters and mopeds that are parked on campus without a DOTS license plate may be impounded.

 If you park additional vehicles, other fees may apply.

 |Motorcycle Only||Motorcycle Fee|